 - Temporarily hold the wires in place by removing the Terminal Block’s screws and reinserting them with the wire under the screw head.

 - Once all 12 wires are routed and secured under the screw heads, adjust them for aesthetic uniformed length.
 Begin cutting them one by one using the edge of the Positive Terminal Block as a guide.
 This will ensure they are all uniform in length.
+(If your wire cutters are too bulky to get in there, use a pen or marker to mark a cutline on the wires so they can be removed and cut)

 - Once all the wires are cut, flip the PowerTray over and begin stripping the ends in order to crimp on the heat shrink ring terminals.
 Lastly apply heat to the terminals to fully seal.